chrisgurney/chrisgurney.ca/src/md/work-pm.md

 > - Client: Complete Concussion Management
 > - Employer: DevBBQ
-> - My Role: Product Manager.
+> - My Role: Product Manager

 Concussion recovery assistant: Coaches and athletes can download the app on iOS or Android.
 Clinicans can use a web-based dashboard to perform baseline testing, to help athletes recover.